gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-11/index.md

        - Code execution or elevation of privilege via NTP command line stack-based buffer overflow
    - [CVE-2019-7306  - 20.04 is not affected](https://people.canonical.com/~ubuntu-security/cve/2019/CVE-2019-7306.html)
        - Byobu Apport uploads .screenrc with diagnostics
-- We're using `easy-rsa v2.x` on Ubuntu 20.04 - allows for continuity between the Ubuntu 16.04, 18.04, or 20.04 implementations of `package-openvpn`.
-There's an issue raised to follow up on this and upgrade to using `easy-rsa v3.x`
+- We&apos;re using `easy-rsa v2.x` on Ubuntu 20.04 - allows for continuity between the Ubuntu 16.04, 18.04, or 20.04 implementations of `package-openvpn`.
+There&apos;s an issue raised to follow up on this and upgrade to using `easy-rsa v3.x`
-- By adding support for Ubuntu 20.04, we're ensuring:
+- By adding support for Ubuntu 20.04, we&apos;re ensuring:
     - this package can work on the latest LTS distro and has been tested with it
     - users can use a more secure implementation of openVPN
     - users can reuse the `/examples/packer/build.json` to build an AMI with Ubuntu 20.04.